Red Hat OpenShift GitOps

 gitops 2

-• Click on dev-quarkus-petclinic.
+• Click dev-quarkus-petclinic.

 gitops 3

-• Click on the pod component with the name quarkus-petclinic-xxxx.
+• Click the pod component quarkus-petclinic-xxxx.

 gitops 4